dlbewley/demo-virt/networking/diagram.md

 # OpenShift Virtualization Networking Diagrams

-## OVS Bridge VLAN Filtering Example
+## OVS Bridge Localnet Topology Example

-This method treats the OVS bridge as if it were a physical switch.
+This method maps Network Attachment Definitions to an OVS Bridge via a Bridge Mapping.
+The bridge mapping is constructed by NNCP.
+The bridge may be the existing default br-ex or a custom bridge, eg. br-vmdata, constructed by NNCP.
 Packets entering the bridge from ens224 retain their 802.1q tags as they traverse the switch.

-Veth ports added to the bridge for pods can optionally retain or strip the VLAN tags upon egress from the bridge.

-Attachments of ovn-k8s-cni-overlay type and localnet topology will use an OVN bridge-mapping rather than targetting linux bridges by annotation.
+An OVS logical switch will be created (`ovn-nbctl ls-list`) with a port for the bridge ports for the pod network interfaces (`ovn-nbctl lsp-list vmdata_ovn_localnet_switch`).

 ```mermaid
 graph LR;